ehliar/schematic_gui/README.md

 * Export to other formats than SVG
 * Allow component symbols to be specified using SVG (perhaps using librsvg to read these symbols?)
+* Add a better way to add components
+* Add a way to cycle through similar components without deleting all connected wires
 * At the moment only acyclic graphs are allowed for wires in the design.
 There are, however, no checks that prohibit their creation in the GUI.
 (But they can't be saved correctly in some